 Because Greyhounds necks are muscular and larger than their heads, most can easily slip a regular buckle type collar.
 A martingale or “sight-hound” collar is designed with this body type in mind and is much harder for a greyhound to slip.
 GEM not only strongly recommends martingale collars, we provide one with each dog who is adopted from us.
 Our adoption representatives will show you how to properly fit the collar and explain it’s use.

 Tags should also be kept on your dog’s collar at ALL times.
 You will be required to get one with your name, address and phone number on it if you adopt a greyhound from us.
 The GEM tag must also be kept on the dog AT ALL TIMES.
+Tags should not be placed on a D ring collar because they can get snagged or caught on something and cause the dog to choke.
 If your greyhound happens to get loose, we have volunteers ready to assist you.
 Those tags could be your pet’s lifeline to safety.

 These are not an absolute necessity, but they are highly recommended, at least for the initial transition to home life.
 Many Greyhounds prefer having their own space and love their crates.
 After all, most of them have spent much of their lives in crates.
 For home purposes, the crate should be as large as you can get.
 If you need to use a crate for car travel, however, an airline crate that is just big enough for the dog to stand up and turn around in is best.
-Recommended size is at least 40″ long, 27″ wide and 30″ high (Vari-Kennel 500).
+Recommended size is at least 48″ long, 29″ wide and 32″ high.